jaredible/CS4280-P4/README.txt

 Storage = Local
-Driver function is "void semantics_check(Node *, int)" and implemented in "src/semantics.cpp"
+Driver function is "void generate(Node *)" and implemented in "src/semantics.cpp"

 Output:
 - All tokens on stack are displayed for every new scope declaring variables